 Your weight and center of gravity are changed during pregnancy adding pressure to the knees and feet and often causing flat feet (over-pronation).

-Flat feet put stress on the calves, the bottom of the feet, and/or your back.
+Flat feet puts stress on the calves, the bottom of the feet, and/or your back.
 It is important to treat this problem for pain relief and to stop other painful conditions from developing in the bones, tendons, and ligaments (fibers) inside the foot.

-The 1st line of treatment is usually special padding inside the shoes called orthotics.
+Wearing supportive footwear during pregnancy can help.
+Shoes with arch support are recommended.
+If more is needed, the next treatment is usually special padding inside the shoes called orthotics.
 Your doctor may send you to a foot specialist to have these made.

 Muscle cramping, particularly in the legs, is common during pregnancy.